HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Experiments

 \subsection{Implementation Details}

-We validate the proposed acceleration method on several mainstream end-to-end parsers, including dots.ocr~\cite{dots.ocr}, HunyuanOCR~\cite{hunyuanocr2025tencent}, Qwen3-VL-2B~\cite{qwen3-vl}, and Qwen3-VL-8B~\cite{qwen3-vl}.
+We validate the proposed acceleration method on several mainstream end-to-end parsers, including dots.ocr~\cite{dots.ocr}, HunyuanOCR~\cite{hunyuanocr2025tencent}, Qwen2.5-VL-3B~\cite{qwen2.5-vl}, Qwen2.5-VL-7B~\cite{qwen2.5-vl}, Qwen3-VL-2B~\cite{qwen3-vl}, and Qwen3-VL-8B~\cite{qwen3-vl}.
 All experiments are conducted on NVIDIA A100 GPUs.
-For a fair comparison, all methods are evaluated under the same Hugging Face Transformers stack~\cite{Wolf2020transformers}, with FlexAttention~\cite{FlexAttention} enabled for attention computation.
-Our pipeline-based method uses PP-StructureV3~\cite{paddleocr3_0} by default for layout analysis and to generate region drafts.
-In Decoupled Speculative Verification, we set the reference-window length to $n=3$ and the acceptance threshold to $\tau=0.75$.
+For fair comparison, all methods are evaluated using the same {Hugging Face} Transformers stack~\cite{Wolf2020transformers}, with FlexAttention~\cite{FlexAttention} enabled for attention computation.
+Our method uses PP-StructureV3 \cite{paddleocr3_0} by default for layout analysis and region draft generation.
+In Decoupled Speculative Verification, we set the reference window length to $n=3$, the acceptance threshold to $\tau=0.75$, and the maximum length of the packed sequence \(\mathcal{P}\) to 128 tokens.